BasvRossem/WTFZOMFG-Interperter/README.md

 |                                 # Flip value from 1 to 0 or ther way around
 { :End }                          # If value is not 0 Go to End label

-'This will also be skipped"       # This line wil be skipped because of the label jump
+'This will also be skipped"       # This line will be skipped because of the label jump

 ;End                              # Declare End label
 ```